mzaien/next-redirects/README.md

   </a>
 </p>

-Next-Redirects is a small Redirect utility component for Next.js that can give fallback links for different conditions and with a small package size
+Next-Redirects is a small Redirect utility for client & serve side for Next.js, with a small package size

 ## Features

+- ⚛️ Client and Server side
 - 🔥 Small and Fast
 - 🛠 Fully supports esm
 - 💜 supported Preact so all next.js project using Preact [Next-redirects-preact](https://www.npmjs.com/package/next-redirects-preact)